 Most injuries to the meniscus are caused by trauma, usually compression and twisting of the knee.
 Movements that can cause trauma to the knee include pivoting, cutting, and decelerating.
 Because aging tends to break down the inner tissues of the meniscus, minor trauma (such as squatting) can injure the meniscus in an older person.

 A risk factor is something that increases your chance of getting a disease or condition.
 Risk factors for a meniscal tear include:

 - Participating in contact sports

-Improper techniques for jumping, landing, pivoting, and cutting
+- Improper techniques for jumping, landing, pivoting, and cutting

 Torn meniscus may or may not cause symptoms.
 The ones that do not cause symptoms are usually small tears located in the back of the knee.

 - "Popping" sound at the time of the injury